Crowd-Computing-Oulu/drs/README.md

-# Dani's Robot Server - DRS
+# Docker Robot Server - DRS

 A combination of Docker services to provide a conversational agent (e.g. one embodied by a Pepper humanoid social robot)with conversational abilities: